automl/jahs_bench_201/README.md

 pip install jahs_bench
 ```

-Optionally, you can download the data required to use the surrogate benchmark with
+Optionally, you can download the data required to use the surrogate benchmark ahead of time with
 ```bash
 python -m jahs_bench.download --target surrogates
 ```

 To test if the installation was successful, you can, e.g, run a minimal example with
 ```bash
 python -m jahs_bench_examples.minimal
 ```
 This should randomly sample a configuration, and display both the sampled configuration and the result of querying the
 surrogate for that configuration.